-\newtext{A key aspect of supervised deep learning approaches for seismic data interpolation is that they employ external data sets.
-For instance, in \cite{Wang2020, Liu2021, Wang2019a, Fang2021, Zhang2020} employ convolutional neural networks (CNN) following an end-to-end training strategy that requires large training data sets.
-Alternatively, deep internal learning approaches that exploit the structure redundancy of the field data itself, rather than employing vast training data sets, have been proposed for seismic trace interpolation \cite{Zhang_2019_ICCV,Shocher_2018_CVPR}, with deep image priors (DIP) \cite{park2020seismic, DIP_IrregTraces} and recurrent neural networks (RNN) \cite{RNN_TraceInterp}.
-Further, a combination of internal and external learning for trace interpolation was studied in \cite{Trace_InternalExternal}.} \newtext{Although all these works have explored deep learning-based solutions for irregular sub-sampling schemes \cite{Mandelli2019, IrregularInterp_DL}, they implicitly require a binning process to rearrange irregularly sampled seismic data onto a regular grid with missing entries (traces). }
+A key aspect of supervised deep learning approaches for seismic data interpolation is that they employ external data sets.
+For instance, a number of authors \cite{Wang2020, Liu2021, Wang2019a, Fang2021, Zhang2020} employ convolutional neural networks (CNN) following an end-to-end training strategy that requires large training data sets.
+Alternatively, deep internal learning approaches that exploit the structural redundancy of the field data itself, rather than employing vast training data sets, have been proposed for seismic trace interpolation \cite{Zhang_2019_ICCV, Shocher_2018_CVPR}, using deep image priors (DIP) \cite{park2020seismic, DIP_IrregTraces} and recurrent neural networks (RNN) \cite{RNN_TraceInterp}.
+Further, a combination of internal and external learning for trace interpolation has been studied\cite{Trace_InternalExternal}.
+Although all these works have explored deep learning-based solutions for irregular sub-sampling schemes \cite{Mandelli2019, IrregularInterp_DL}, they implicitly require a binning process to rearrange irregularly sampled seismic data onto a regular grid with missing entries (traces).